amplication/docs/docs/premium-features/break-the-monolith.md

 Changes made in Redesign Mode are auto-saved, but they're not applied or visible to other team members until you click the **Apply** button
 :::

+## Starting with Prisma Schema in Break The Monolith

+Start with our [Import Prisma Schema](/how-to/import-prisma-schema) feature to leverage your existing database schemas instead of manually creating entities.
+Rapidly transition to optimized microservice configurations saving you even more time.

+This approach allows you to import your existing database structure into Amplication, where the Intelligent AI Helper can then suggest optimal microservice configurations.

+To get started with your Prisma schema upload, visit our [Import Prisma Schema](/how-to/import-prisma-schema) documentation for step-by-step instructions.

 <!--
 ## Explore "Break The Monolith" in Our Interactive Sandbox